nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

         - Easier extensibility for the classes to contain more specific attributes.
 For example, `Address` can be extended to contain more specific attributes, such as road name, block and postal code, etc.
     - Cons:
         - More code duplication (for now)
-2. Alternative 2: `PropertyType` and `Address` extends from a parent class or are of the same type.
+2. Alternative 2: `PropertyType` and `Address` extends from a parent class.
     - Pros:
         - Less code duplication (for now)
     - Cons:
         - Less extensible
         - Modifying the behaviour of one type will affect the other

-{ End of Property Model section written by: Dianne Loh }
+{ End of Property Model Component section written by: Dianne Loh }

 ### Bid

-{ start of Model Component section written by: Marcus Duigan Xing Yu }
+{ start of Bid Model Component section written by: Marcus Duigan Xing Yu }

 The following class diagram depicts how a `Bid` is created.

 ![Bid Diagram](images/modelDiagram/BidModelDiagram.png)

 ##### Design Considerations

  1. Alternative 1 (current choice): Do not give bids its own Bid Id.
     - Pros: